prooph/service-bus/docs/event_bus.md

 - `invoke-listener`: Within the listener list loop the EventBus triggers the `invoke-listener` process event.
 The EventBus always triggers the event.
 It performs no default action even if the event message listener is a callable.
 Plugins can access the currently active listener from the list by requesting it from the `EventDispatch::getCurrentEventListener` method.
 - `handle-error`: If at any time a plugin or the EventBus itself throws an exception it is caught and passed to the EventDispatch.
 The normal process event chain breaks and a
 `handle-error` event is triggered instead.
 Plugins can access the exception by calling `EventDispatch::getException`.
-When all interested plugins are informed about the error the EventBus throws a Prooph\ServiceBus\Exception\EventDispatchException to inform the outside world about the error.
+A `handle-error` listener or a `finalize` listener can unset the exception by calling `CommandDispatch::setException(null)`.
+When all listeners are informed about the error the EventBus throws a Prooph\ServiceBus\Exception\EventDispatchException to inform the outside world about the error.
 - `finalize`: This process event is always triggered at the end of the process no matter if the process was successful or an exception was thrown.
 It is the ideal place to attach a monitoring plugin.